realtimebrainscanner/brainscanner/readme.md

 The headset connects to a computer via Bluetooth using BlueSoleil Bluetooth dongle that makes the device available as a Serial COM interface.
 See [mBrainTrain user manual](https://mbraintrain.com/wp-content/uploads/2016/08/SMARTING-User-Manual.pdf) for more details on this.

-Using the OpenVIBE Acquisition Server, the data is sampled from the EGE device and made available through lab streaming layer ([LSL](https://github.com/sccn/labstreaminglayer)).
+Using the OpenVIBE Acquisition Server, the data is sampled from the EEG device and made available through lab streaming layer ([LSL](https://github.com/sccn/labstreaminglayer)).
 By using the [lab streaming layer library for Matlab](https://github.com/sccn/labstreaminglayer/tree/master/LSL/liblsl-Matlab) the data is read into the Matlab application.

 ### Setting up the connection